backstage/backstage/plugins/notifications-backend/README.md

 The Notifications flows are based on the identity of the user.

-All targetUsers, targetGroups or signed-in users receiving notifications must have corresponding entities created in the Catalog.
+All `targetUsers`, `targetGroups`` or signed-in users receiving notifications must have corresponding entities created in the Catalog.
 Refer https://backstage.io/docs/auth/identity-resolver for details.

 For the purpose of development, there is `users.yaml` listing example data created.